Inca Empire: Weapons, armor, and warfare

-The Inca army was the most powerful at that time, because any ordinary villager or farmer could be recruited as a soldier as part of the mit'a system of mandatory public service.
+The Inca army was the most powerful native force in South America.
+Any ordinary villager or farmer could be recruited as a soldier as part of the mit'a system of mandatory public service.
 Every able bodied male Inca of fighting age had to take part in war in some capacity at least once and to prepare for warfare again when needed.
 By the time the empire reached its largest size, every section of the empire contributed in setting up an army for war.

 The Incas had no iron or steel and their weapons were not much more effective than those of their opponents so they often defeated opponents by sheer force of numbers, or else by persuading them to surrender beforehand by offering generous terms.
 Inca weaponry included "hardwood spears launched using throwers, arrows, javelins, slings, the bolas, clubs, and maces with star-shaped heads made of copper or bronze".
 Rolling rocks downhill onto the enemy was a common strategy, taking advantage of the hilly terrain.
 Fighting was sometimes accompanied by drums and trumpets made of wood, shell or bone.
 Armor included: